malaria-atlas-project/generic-mbg/README.rst

 -------

 * ``-t`` or ``--thin`` : The factor by which to thin the MCMC trace stored in the database.
   Small values are good but slow.
 1 is best.
+Defaults to 50.

 * ``-i`` or ``--iter`` : The total number of predictive samples you want to generate.
 Large values are good but slow.
-Defaults to 20000.
+Defaults to 50000.

+* ``-d`` or ``--ignore-npd`` : If ``1``, MCMC iterations whose covariance functions are non- positive-definite on the data locations plus the prediction locations will be ignored.
+If ``0``, any such iterations will result in errors.
+Defaults to 0.

 ``mbg-scalar-priors``